moseskolleh/A-B-Testing-at-Globox/README.md

 ## Summary of Findings

-Our analysis revealed that the test group (Group B), which was exposed to the new banner, showed a statistically significant increase in conversion rates compared to the control group (Group A).
+The analysis revealed that the test group (Group B), which was exposed to the new banner, showed a statistically significant increase in conversion rates compared to the control group (Group A).
 This suggests that the banner positively influenced customer behavior, leading to more frequent purchases.

 ![Conversion rate by test group](https://github.com/moseskolleh/masterschool_project/assets/33796303/5e31d09f-39f9-40c2-bcef-ce4f836e4f51)